 You can also link the flip to your load center to allow the off and on cycling of ballasts as required when lights are flipping from either side.
 When a PLC is installed in a flip, multiple-timing cycles and individual flip relay control is achieved.
 Even if the lights are flipped every hour (to allow a vegetative cycle in both growrooms), the ballasts can still be powered off and on—for even a few seconds to a few minutes—and stagger the delays in between.

 There are several models of lighting controllers available off-the-shelf that are safe and reliable, but always check with local electrical inspectors before you install.
-Even though they may have an ETL marking, you need to inquire as to what the ETL listing is for—it might just be for the components inside and that all of the components are UL- or CSA-tested or listed.
+Even though they may have an ETL marking, you need to inquire as to what the ETL listing is for.
+It might just be for the components inside and that all of the components are UL-tested, CSA-tested or listed.

 Both of these guidelines are government regulated, and inspectors have to ensure that all the power and appliances are all built safe and reliable.
 If you have the money, find a local licensed electrician to build a load center and controller unit that will be easy to mount and is 100% compliant and customizable.